masui/AH2014paper/paper.md

 ## Introduction

-Computer programs have long been widely used for controling the behaviors of machines, human activities have not been described in a programming language style.
+Computer programs have long been widely used for controling the behaviors of machines, but human activities have not been described in a programming language style.
-Although almost all the computers and devices in the whole world are now connected on the Internet and controlled by a variety of software written in various programming languages, human behaviors and human tasks are not usually described in programming languages, in spite of the fact that human task descriptions are in many cases described in program-like manners.
+Although all the computers and devices in the whole world are now going to be connected to the Internet and controlled by a variety of software written in various programming languages, human behaviors and human tasks have not been described in programming language styles, despite the fact that human task descriptions are often described in similar styles.
-For example, cooking recipes are very similar to programming languages, since they describe what people should do for preparing foods.
+For example, cooking recipes resemble programming languages because they describe the order of tasks which people should follow for preparing foods.

+For example, a recipe for pasta should look like this:

-	boil(a pan of water)
+	boil (a pan of water)
+	put (some salt)
-	if(water is hot enough){
+	wait (until water is hot enough)
-	   put pasta into boild water
+	put (pasta into boild water)
-	}
+	wait (10 minutes)

-Job instructions can also be described in program-like texts.
+Job instructions can also be described in program-like manner.

 	while many people are waiting do
-	  open all the レジ counters
+	  open all the registration counters
 	end

-The structure of these instructions are similar to computer programming languages, but computer languages and instructions for humans have been used in very different environments, and they were not used together in the same environment.
+The structure of these instructions are similar to programming languages, but computer languages and instructions for humans have been used in different environments, and they were not used together in the same environment.

-However, the two different language environments are getting closer, because "crowdsoursing" has been getting popular recently.
+However, the two different language environments are getting closer these days, because "crowdsoursing" has been getting popular.
-Researchers are working on various reasearches where people can use human resources on the Web as easily as using software libraries in a system.
+Many people are working on various research topics where people can use human resources on the Web as easily as using software libraries in computing systems.
 For example,
-users of a word processor can easily use a croudsoursing menu to ask people on the net to rewrite phrases, just like running a spell checker on the word processor[Miller].
+users of a new word processor can use a croudsoursing menu to ask people on the net to rewrite phrases, just like running a spell checker on the word processor[Miller].